-A book that I have enjoyed for years is The Complete Tightwad Gazette by Amy Dacyczyn.
-In The Complete Tightwad Gazette (Amazon affiliate link- this post may contain additional affiliate links) the author shares an adaptable recipe for muffins that uses basic ingredients and can be customized to your own tastes or ingredients that are abundant to you.
+In The Complete Tightwad Gazette by Amy Dacyczyn, the author shares a basic muffin recipe that uses common ingredients and can be customized to your own tastes or ingredients that are abundant to you.

-I loved having this adaptable muffin recipe and worked to transform it when we made the transition to traditional foods.
-My muffin formula has been modified to incorporate soaking the grains (to aid in digestion and reduce phytic acid and other anti-nutrients) and uses healthy fats.
+When we made the transition to traditional foods, I experimented with the original recipe to allow for soaking.
+A few tweaks and voila!
+My muffin formula has been modified to incorporate soaking the grains (to aid in digestion and reduce phytic acid and other antinutrients) and uses healthy fats.

-Using a formula for making dishes really helps keep our food budget under control and make the most of those dollars.
-Formulas help us to reduce waste, increase variety and even add extra probiotic ingredients to our meals.
-If you love these ideas be sure to check out my eBook, Design a Dish, for even more formula ideas.
+Cooking with formulas really helps us keep our food budget under control and make the most of our food dollars—as well as reduce waste, increase variety, and even add extra probiotic ingredients to our meals.
+If you love the idea of this, be sure to check out my Design a Dish book for even more cooking formulas.

 Let’s Design a Muffin!

-Grain: Use 2 to 2 ½ cups whole wheat flour.
+Use 2 to 2 ½ cups whole wheat flour.
 Or substitute oatmeal, cornmeal, or rye flour for the whole wheat flour.
-My best results come from 1 cup whole wheat flour and 1 cup old fashioned rolled oats.
+My best results come from 1 cup of whole wheat flour and 1 cup of old-fashioned rolled oats.

-Fat: Use ¼ cup melted butter or coconut oil.
-Or you can substitute an all natural nut butter for all or part of the fat.
+Use ¼ cup melted butter or coconut oil.
+Or you can substitute an all-natural nut butter for all or part of the fat.
 Another thing that works well is using a “wet addition” for all or part of the fat.
-For a savory muffin, you might try olive oil as your fat.
+For a savory muffin, you might try olive oil.

-Egg: Use 1 egg.
-This goes back to using the best quality ingredients you can afford.
-Pastured or free range eggs are great if possible.
+Use 1 egg.
+This goes back to using the best-quality ingredients you can afford.
+Pastured or free-range eggs are great if possible.

-Sweetener: Use up to ½ cup of a natural sweetener.
-You could use Sucanat, Rapadura, honey, maple syrup, blackstrap molasses, evaporated cane juice or a combination of any of these.
-Keep in mind that honey, maple syrup and molasses are liquid.
+Keep in mind that honey, maple syrup, and molasses are liquid.
 Use caution when using these in combination with wet additions so your batter does not become overly wet.
-I have had excellent result using as little as 2 tablespoons of sweetener especially when combined with additions that are on the sweet side.
+I’ve had excellent result using as little as 2 tablespoons of sweetener, especially when combined with additions that are on the sweet side.
 When using honey, I always use less than I would of something like Sucanat.
-If making a savory muffin, use only 2 tablespoons or eliminate completely.
+If making a savory muffin, use only 2 tablespoons or eliminate it completely.

-Baking Powder/Baking Soda: Equal amounts of both work well for me.
-You could choose to only use baking powder but I find that the soda works well with the slight acidity of the soaking liquid.
+Equal amounts of both work well for me—1 teaspoon of each.
+You could choose to only use baking powder, but I find the soda works well with the slight acidity of the soaking liquid.

 You could stop here and make your muffins plain.
-I’ve made plain muffins before and they turn out great.
-But one of the really fun things about a method like this is the ability to customize the muffins to items that you have on hand.
+I’ve made plain muffins before, and they turn out great.
+But one of the really fun things about this basic muffin recipe is the ability to customize the muffins to the ingredients you have on hand.

 These can be used in any combination you wish.
 This is a great way to use up small amounts of leftovers.